Higher Education Participation Programme (HEPP)

-Through a program of eight initiatives funded by the Commonwealth Higher Education Participation Program (HEPP), Deakin promotes access and successful participation in undergraduate courses by students from the following equity groups:
+Through an evidence-based program of six initiatives funded by the Commonwealth Higher Education Participation Programme (HEPP), Deakin promotes access to higher education and successful participation in undergraduate courses by students from equity groups:

 The 2015 program: